2017 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The 2017 Roosevelt Dime was produced in four distinct varieties:

-Building a complete 2017 Roosevelt Dime collection requires understanding the four distinct varieties produced that year.
-Each type serves different collecting goals, from affordable circulation pieces to premium silver proofs, offering collectors flexibility based on budget and interest.
+Building a complete 2017 Roosevelt Dime collection means understanding the purpose behind each variety.
+Each type serves different collecting goals, from affordable circulation pieces to premium silver proofs, offering flexibility based on budget and interest.

 2017-P Dime Value